ropensci/osmdata/README.md

 Running Speed Tests
 -------------------

 The speed of `osmdatar` can be compared with `osmplotr`, which uses `osmar` to download and process OSM data.
-The data can be downloaded with `osmdatar` with this code:
+Raw data as returned directly from the [overpass API](https://overpass-api.de). can be downloaded with `osmdatar` with this code:

 ``` r
 bbox <- matrix (c (-0.12, 51.51, -0.11, 51.52), nrow=2, ncol=2)
 dat_raw <- get_ways (bbox=bbox, raw_data=TRUE, key='highway')
 ```

-This returns a character string representing the (non-parsed) XML data returned directly from the [overpass API](https://overpass-api.de).
+This returns a character string representing the (non-parsed) XML data.

 ------------------------------------------------------------------------